 A piñata; hmmm, that’d definitely be fun for preschoolers!
 And a Halloween Pumpkin Pinata!

-After checking out some local party stores I decided to go on an adventure with a DIY Halloween Pumpkin piñata.
+After checking out the local party store I decided to go on an adventure with a DIY Halloween Pumpkin piñata.s

-Next, I cut newspaper into strips, about1-2 inches wide, by 6-8 inches long.
+- Next, I cut newspaper into long strips, about 1-2 inches wide, by 6-8 inches long.
 I used the entire edition of the Sunday paper.

-Cover the strips of newspaper with the flour mixture, wiping the excess off between your fingers or sweep the excess off with the edge of the bowl.
+- Cover the long strip of newspaper with the flour mixture, wiping the excess off between your fingers or sweep the excess off with the edge of the bowl.
 Apply the paper in a criss-crossed fashion covering the entire balloon.

 On the fourth day, I painted the entire balloon.
 Once dried, I then applied crepe paper in strips, much like the papier-mâché.